 How Cybercriminals Exploit Users on Digital Platforms

-With the recent rebranding of Facebook to Meta, more and more people are aware of the metaverse.
+With the rebranding of Facebook to Meta, more and more people are aware of the metaverse.
 However, most are not aware that the metaverse has been around for decades, meaning hackers have had a longer opportunity than we think to learn the ins and outs of the platform.

-Companies like Bolster are consistently developing new and innovative ways to use the products and services we have to expand brand security to social media and other digital interfaces where businesses could be the target of attacks.
-Although the cybercriminals are attacking new platforms, their methods are still the same.
+Companies like Bolster are consistently developing new and innovative ways to use the products and services we provide to expand brand security to new social media platforms and other digital interfaces where businesses could be the target of attacks.
+Although the cybercriminals are attacking new platforms, their methods have similarities to what we are used to.

 Impersonating brands isn’t the only way that cybercriminals exploit users.
 When cybercriminals post about a brand, a product, or a service on social platforms, their audience will see it, and some may click on links or download files.
 In some cases, cybercriminals will use the links to spread malware and engage in other malicious activities like collecting payments and personal information.

-Cybercriminals can also use metaverse and social media platforms to spread fake news.
+Cybercriminals can also use the metaverse and social media platforms to spread fake news.
 In some cases, cybercriminals will create fake accounts and use them to post false or misleading information about a brand.
 Attackers also can create fictitious accounts mimicking a business’s executives, using executive impersonation phishing scams to target employees, prospective employees, and customers.
 This can damage the reputation of the brand and lead to financial losses.

-Cybercriminals sometimes operate as part of a group and often use automated tools to help them with their criminal activities.
-This makes it difficult for social media platforms to identify and remove all content.
+Cybercriminals sometimes operate as part of a group, and often use automated tools to help them with their criminal activities.
+This makes it difficult for social media platforms to identify and remove all malicious content.
 This is why Bolster’s industry leading automated brand protection services are so valuable.

 There are a few key things your company can do to protect itself from phishing scams, such as: